SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 (
   (
     ("child*" OR "infant$" OR "under-five$"
-    OR "baby" OR "babies" OR "newborn$"
+    OR "baby" OR "babies" OR "newborn$" OR "neonatal" OR "neonate$" OR "perinatal" OR "prenatal" OR "antenatal"
-    OR "fetus" OR "foetus" OR "fetal" OR "foetal" OR "perinatal" OR "prenatal" OR "neonatal" OR "antenatal" OR "childbirth" OR "child-birth" OR "birth" OR "births" OR "premature deliver*" OR "preterm deliver*" OR "preterm labor" OR "preterm labour"
-    OR "maternal" OR "mothers"
+    OR "pregnan*" OR "post partum" OR "postpartum" OR "peripartum" OR "obstetric$" OR "childbirth" OR "child-birth" OR "birth" OR "births" or "post partum" OR "postpartum" OR "peripartum" OR "premature deliver*" OR "preterm deliver*" OR "preterm labor" OR "preterm labour" OR "maternal" OR "mothers"
     )
     NEAR/15